 In Mean Time Karen consciously ramifies, rather than clarifies, its subjects in order complicate the concept of a singular master narrative.
 The film is an attempt to destabilise or undo the privilege of the Eurocentric male gaze and its worldmaking claims of mastery over ways of looking (and thinking) which we might refer to as observation.

-The launch is accompanied by an essay - Why can’t we see the movement of the tides in a glass of water? - by filmmaker and writer Alex Hetherington.
+Mean Time is accompanied by an essay - Why can’t we see the movement of the tides in a glass of water? - by filmmaker and writer Alex Hetherington.
 Download Alex's essay here.

 Karen Cunningham is an artist based in Glasgow.
 She is currently undertaking a practice-based PhD titled, World-Making and Un-Doing at Edinburgh College of Art.
 Her work has been presented throughout the UK and internationally including exhibitions, events and screenings at; Shanghai Minsheng Art Museum, China; Whitechapel Gallery, London; the Palace of Culture & Science, Warsaw, Poland; Nightingale Cinema, Chicago and Goldsmiths College, London.